darrellsilver/norc/INSTALL.md

         http://localhost:8000/

-you should see the "Django administration" login screen, on which you can login using your Django admin password.
+you should see the "Django administration" login screen, on which you can login using your Django admin username and password.

 ## Add some basic data to the DB